 The standard term of office for a governor is four years.
-The chair and vice-chair are elected annually at the first meeting of the academic year.
+The chair and vice-chair are elected every two years at the first meeting of the academic year.

 The chair of governors is Mrs Kim Adams, who can be contacted via the school office or directly via email at: firstname.lastname@example.org

 Much of the work of the governing body is done by committees.
 At Carr Manor Primary School, we have the following committees:

 Governors discharge their responsibilities through 4 Governing Body meetings each year.
 These formal meetings are supplemented by a series of informal sub-committee meetings dealing with more specific issues.
 A number of governors also have responsibilities for specific issues within the school such as literacy, maths, safeguarding and inclusion.